Find code changes and other history with CodeLens

 Note

-File-level indicators are not available for C# and Visual Basic files.
+File-level indicators aren't available for C# and Visual Basic files.

 To get more details about a change, right-click the item.
 Depending on whether you're using TFVC or Git, there are options to compare the versions of the file, view details and track the changeset, get the selected version of the file, and email the author of that change.
-Some of these details appear in Team Explorer if you have it enabled; otherwise, these details appear in Git Changes tab, and might also appear on the horizontal scrollbar at the bottom of the editor.
+Some of the details appear in Team Explorer when enabled; otherwise, the details appear in the Git Changes pane.
+You might also see the details on the horizontal scrollbar at the bottom of the code editor.

-You can also see who changed your code over time, which can help you find patterns in your team's changes and assess their impact.
+The indicators show who changed your code over time, which can help you find patterns in your team's changes and assess their impact:

-Starting in Visual Studio 2022 version 17.12 Preview 2, you can show or hide file-level indicators on the editor's horizontal scrollbar.
-To hide the indicators, open Tools > Options > Text Editor > Advanced, and then disable the Show file level CodeLens indicator option.
-This option affects visibility for file types that have the file-level CodeLens control in the bottom editor scrollbar such as XAML, HTML, and CSS, and does not affect files that contain inline CodeLens.
+Starting in Visual Studio 2022 version 17.12 Preview 2, you can show or hide file-level indicators on the code editor horizontal scrollbar with the Tools > Options > Text Editor > Advanced > Show file level CodeLens indicator option.
+This option updates visibility for file types that implement the file-level CodeLens control in the bottom editor scrollbar, such as XAML, HTML, and CSS.
+The option doesn't affect files that contain inline CodeLens (C# and VB).

 Find changes in your current branch

-Your team might have multiple branches, for example a main branch and a child development branch, to reduce the risk of breaking stable code.
-You can find out how many people changed your code and how many changes were made in the main branch by pressing Alt+6.
+Your team might have multiple branches, such as a main branch and a child development branch, to reduce the risk of breaking stable code.

 Find when your code was branched

-To find when your code was branched, navigate to your code in the child branch.
-Then, select the changes indicator (or press Alt+6).
+To find when your code was branched, browse to your code in the child branch.
+Then, select the changes indicator (or select Alt+0):

 Find incoming changes from other branches